Skip to main content

 What personal information do we collect from the people that visit our blog, website or app?

-We do not collect personally identifiable information from visitors of our site.
+We do not collect PII from visitors of our site.
 Cookies are utilized to collect general information about user behavior in order to improve the website and user experience (see “Do we use cookies?” and “We use cookies to:” below).

 When do we collect information?

-We collect information from you when you enter information on our site, for example a contact form or RFQ.
+We collect information from you when you enter information on our site, for example a contact form or Request for Quote (RFQ).

 How do we use your information?